pak3nuh/hollywood/doc/Actors.md

 	fun get(): F
 }
 ```
-This customises actor instances, instead of definitions, and does not leak framework concepts to the actor API.
+This customizes actor instances, instead of definitions, and does not leak framework concepts to the actor API.